 - right-of-use assets and lease liabilities, and - decommissioning, restoration and similar liabilities, and the corresponding amounts recognised as part of the cost of the related assets.

-The cumulative effect of this adjustment is recognized in retained earnings carried forward or in another component of equity, as appropriate.
+The cumulative effect of these adjustments is recognised at the beginning of retained earnings or any other component of equity, as appropriate.